robertmand/FAIR-DaSH/_episodes/ep1.md

 ##### NNED AN IMAGE HERE DETAILING THIS.
 Machine readability also ensures that search engines can find your data, thereby increasing its visibility.
 Based on a report by the EU, not complying with FAIR principles has detrimental effect at many levels including research activities, collaboration, and innovation.
 A recent report from EBI-EMBL has showed how proper data sharing improved the quality of COVID-19 research.

+> ## Video
-> ## To know more about costs of not FAIRifying your data, Watch our RDMBites on costs of not FAIRifying your data
+> To know more about costs of not FAIRifying your data, Watch our RDMBites on costs of not FAIRifying your data
 > [Powerpoint link of the RDMbites](https://docs.google.com/presentation/d/1xywEzC84RMor46moZVC-H-o3rJqEYYk1/edit#slide=id.p1)
 {: .callout}

+> ## Further reading
-> ## In this research paper, the authors assessed the [cost/benefit relationship of the FAIRification process](https://doi.org/10.1162/dint_a_00109)
+> In this research paper, the authors assessed the [cost/benefit relationship of the FAIRification process](https://doi.org/10.1162/dint_a_00109)
 > Ebtisam Alharbi, Rigina Skeva, Nick Juty, Caroline Jay, Carole Goble; Exploring the Current Practices, Costs and Benefits of FAIR Implementation in Pharmaceutical > Research and Development: A Qualitative Interview Study.
 Data Intelligence 2021; 3 (4): 507–527. doi: 10.1162/dint_a_00109
->
 {: .keypoints}

 ## The misunderstandings of FAIR

 ![FAIR data do not have to be open](../fig/fairifying4.png)

 **FAIR** data and **Open** data are different.
-As mentioned in [Open data handbook](http://opendatahandbook.org/guide/en/what-is-open-data/), open data is "data that can be freely used, reused and redistributed by anyone", which is often rejected by researchers where they have sensitive data or data subject to intellectual property.
+As mentioned in the [Open data handbook](http://opendatahandbook.org/guide/en/what-is-open-data/), open data is "data that can be freely used, reused and redistributed by anyone", which is often rejected by researchers where they have sensitive data or data subject to intellectual property.
 In most cases, people following FAIR principles will be also be making their data open.
 Sensitive data can be release through anonymisation.
 In many cases, sharing of sensitive data is subject to controlled access.
 The FAIR Principles permit this by asking the owner of the data to define the methods by which controlled access operates and processes whereby data access could be requested.
 The FAIR community use the phrase **“open as possible, closed as necessary”**
 > ## Video
 > <iframe width="560" height="315" src="https://www.youtube.com/embed/mVCDkhxxUgg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;